-- In determining whether to appoint a receiver under section 86 (1) the court must consider at least the following - whether appointing a receiver would be an effective means of realising the property; - (b) the probable cost of the receivership in relation to the probable benefits to be derived by appointing a receiver; - whether appointing a receiver would cause undue (c) hardship or prejudice to the judgment debtor or any other person; - the likelihood of the judgment debt being recovered by (d) means of any other enforcement order without realising the available asset in question. - (2) A court must not appoint a person as a receiver unless - the person satisfies the qualifications, if any, prescribed by the regulations; and - the person has agreed in writing to act as receiver in (b) respect of the available asset in question. - Unless otherwise ordered by the court, a receiver appointed by (3) the court may take into the receiver's custody and control the available asset in respect of which the receiver is appointed. - When or after appointing a receiver the court may make any (4) ancillary or consequential order needed to enable the receiver to realise from the available asset sufficient money to satisfy the judgment debt. - Without limiting subsection (4), the court may make (5) - any order needed to give the receiver power to take custody or control of, manage, sell, dispose of, divert income from, or take proceedings in relation to, the available asset; - any order needed as to the payment of the receiver's fees (b) and expenses.
+- In determining whether to appoint a receiver under section 86 (1) the court must consider at least the following - whether appointing a receiver would be an effective means of realising the property; - the probable cost of the receivership in relation to the (b) probable benefits to be derived by appointing a receiver; - (c) whether appointing a receiver would cause undue hardship or prejudice to the judgment debtor or any other person; - the likelihood of the judgment debt being recovered by (d) means of any other enforcement order without realising the available asset in question. - A court must not appoint a person as a receiver unless (2) - the person satisfies the qualifications, if any, prescribed by the regulations; and - the person has agreed in writing to act as receiver in respect of the available asset in question. - Unless otherwise ordered by the court, a receiver appointed by (3) the court may take into the receiver's custody and control the available asset in respect of which the receiver is appointed. - (4) When or after appointing a receiver the court may make any ancillary or consequential order needed to enable the receiver to realise from the available asset sufficient money to satisfy the judgment debt.